shahanakattil/Sustainability-workshop/Instructions/Lab1:Deploy-a-Microsoft-Sustainability-Manager-instance.md

 ### Task 1: Deploy a Microsoft Sustainability Manager instance

 In this task, you will sign up for a trial version of Microsoft Sustainability Manager.
 Follow these steps to complete the signup process:

-1. Navigate to **Microsoft Sustainability Manager** using below link.
+1. Use the below link to access the trial version of Microsoft Sustainability Manager.

    ```
     https://dynamics.microsoft.com/en-us/sustainability/sustainability/free-trial/